AsteroidPizza39/AocResources/README.md

 # AocResources

 This repository contains a set of tools and resources to make extracting assets (models and sounds) from Age of Calamity much easier.
+This fork updates dependencies and aims to improve handling of loose files.

 ### Contents: